brillout/goldpage/docs/csr-and-ssr-explained.template.md

 # Interactive vs Non-interactive

-**interactive**

-The DOM and the DOM manipulation APIs are what allow a page to be interactive.
+This section shows how CSR works and how it enables a page to be interactive.

 For example:

 EXAMPLE
+ - show HTML
+ - show DOM changing

-This pages does CSR: the `<script/>` tags load the page's and React's source code, and whenever the state changes,
+This illustrates how CSR works: the `<script/>` tags load the page's source code and React's source code, and whenever the state changes,
 React applies the changes by manipulating the DOM.

+This is ho

+In short, we load `<Time/>` in the browser and render it to the DOM.

 > :information_source:
 > <br/>
+> Our example isn't, strictly speaking, interactive:
-> Even though the user has no interactions with that page but we still call this page interative because it is stateful:
+> we merely show the current time and the user has no interactions with the page.
+> We sill the page interative.
+> The page is stateful:
 > we use `useState` and the value of `currentTime` changes every second.
-> With *interactive* with denote any page that is stateful.
+> With *interactive* we denote any page that is stateful.

-In short, any interactive page needs CSR.
+Every interactive view is about DOM

-It's all about DOM manipulations
+It's all about DOM manipulations and we need to

 doesn't need a full reload of your page.